fallen-icarus/cardano-swaps/README.md

 ## Specification

 ### Personal Contracts
 Cardano addresses are made up of both a payment credential and a staking credential.
-As long as the staking credential is unique to that user, delegation control over the address is maintained.
+As long as the staking credential is unique to the user, delegation control over the address is maintained.
 Cardano-swaps leverages this duality by giving users addresses that are composed of the same spending scripts (per swap pair) and unique staking credentials.
 The spending credential is implemented in a way that gives the staking credential authority over all owner related actions, besides the actual swap execution.

-:notebook: To force the use of a staking credential, it is not possible to mint a beacon token to an address without a staking credential.
+:heavy_exclamation_mark: To force the use of a staking credential, it is not possible to mint a beacon token to an address without a staking credential.

 ### Minting and Using Beacon Tokens
 Beacon Tokens are used to tag `cardano-swaps` addresses so they are readily queryable via an off-chain API, such as Koios or Blockfrost.
 It is relatively straightforward to find all addresses that contain a specific native token.
 Here are some examples: